Deflection, Defined & Measured

 Here’s an example from GoPro, one of my favorite clients because they make “heroes” out of every customer, including on self-service!
 From their support homepage, a user can click on the “Contact Support” icon to signify their explicit intent to create a new case.
 As a customer types information on the left-hand side, the “Helpful Articles” widget proactively presents potential solutions based on weighted context from the create case form.
 This example utilizes the subject, description, and operating system fields as inputs to a knowledge search and considers the session to be an “explicit deflection” if the user views one of the recommended documents and then does not click the “Submit” button.

 Support organizations often consider prompting each user to definitively confirm that their problem was solved.
-I have tried this with many different clients, including the QLogic example above, and nobody ever clicks on the “Problem Solved” (or similair) button.
+I have tried this with many different clients, including this 2006 example from Q-Logic’s support site using the Kanisa Self-Service.
+Nobody ever clicks on the “Problem Solved” (or similar) button.
 Personally, I think that a failure to continue in the case creation process after viewing relevant knowledge that was suggested during that process confirms an explicit deflection on its own.

 Always Be Closing (Cases), a.k.a.
 Repetitive Deflection